Early Spring Salmon Fly Selection

 Cold Water River Tay Boat Harling

 As a former professional River Tay boatman the 'harled' fly through the higher water early months of the Tay's salmon fishing season was absolutely 'deadly' and much more so that the also proven Kynoch, Tomics & in those days Rapalas which have now been replaced by the Vision 110.
-I was taught by a Tay 'master craftsman' who always 'harled' the fly from the boat on the longest line which probably was part of the reason the harled tube fly did so well as that was the lure keen Spring salmon were seeing first and in the correct area of the water column to make it easy for them to take it.
-My late colleague Willie Laird was ridiculed for daring to fish a floating line (with a bit of sink tip lead!) and 'harled' tube fly from the boat on the Tay opening day on 15 January 1970 by the new beat owners.
-By lunchtime the lesser experienced new beat owners had been 'silenced' as their deeper swimming Kynoch's had touched nothing and 6 perfect Tay springers had been taken on Willie's higher fished 'harled' tube fly.
+I was taught by a Tay 'master craftsman' who always 'harled' the fly from the boat on the longest line which probably was part of the reason the harled tube fly did so well as that was the lure keen Spring salmon were seeing first and in the correct area (& pace) of the water column to make it easy for them to take it.
+My late colleague Willie Laird was ridiculed for daring to fish a floating line (with a piece of sink tip roofing lead!) and 'harled' tube fly from the boat on the Tay opening day on 15 January 1970 by the new beat owners at that time.
+By lunchtime the much 'lesser' experienced new beat owners had been 'silenced' as their deeper swimming Kynoch's had touched nothing and 4 perfect Tay springers had been taken on Willie's higher fished 'harled' tube fly.

 Traditional River Tay Salmon Fly Harling

 There's real skill involved in 'harling' a fly and a big tube fly methodically searching with big wide evenly paced consistent swing movements from the boat was an absolute joy to fish 'remotely' with especially when the harling rod fly reel started to scream!
 A white full floating long bellied Speyline or double taper 10/11 fly line with a medium weighted spiral lead to take the fly to a foot in depth was absolutely perfect for the early Spring harled tube fly approach.
-When I was taught it was a thin strip of roofing lead that was twisted onto the end of the fly line that was used to position the tube fly 1 foot under as it was searching.
+When I was taught it was a thin strip of roofing lead that was twisted onto the end of the fly line above the leader that was used to position the tube fly 1 foot under the surface of the river as it was searching.

 Simple Traditional Salmon Fly Selection